Optimal Shrinkage Estimation of Fixed Effects in Linear Panel Data Models: URE estimators

 \subsection{Class of shrinkage estimators}

-The URE estimators will be shown to be optimal within a class of shrinkage estimators, that nests commonly used estimators.
-The class of estimators corresponds to the Bayes estimators under a hierarchical model.
-The hierarchical model postulates a Gaussian model on the true mean vector (true fixed effect), which I refer to as a second level model, on top of the Gaussian model on the data (least squares estimator).
-I emphasize that both normality assumptions are used only to derive the class of estimators.
+The URE estimators will be shown to be optimal within a class of shrinkage estimators that can be viewed as Bayes estimators under a certain hierarchical model.
+To motivate the class of estimators considered, suppose that the true effects are drawn from a normal distribution: